rutgers-oarc/dy78cloud/README.md

 # puppet-ohpc
-A set of puppet module for cloud based use of open hpc
+A set of puppet modules for a cloud based use of slurm